telegraphic/pygdsm/README.md

 **Q. What's the difference between this and the [Zheng et. al. github repo](https://github.com/jeffzhen/gsm2016)?**
      `pygdsm` provides two classes: `GlobalSkyModel16()` and `GSMObserver16()`, which once instantiated provide methods for programatically generating sky models.
 The Zheng et. al. github repo is a simple, low-dependency, command line tool.
+As of PyGDSM 1.4.0, we have implemented improved interpolation via cubic spline or PCHIP, which avoids discontinuities identified using the 2016 method.
 Have a look at the [GSM2016 quickstart guide](http://nbviewer.ipython.org/github/telegraphic/PyGDSM/blob/master/docs/pygdsm2016_quickstart.ipynb)
      to get a feel for what `PyGDSM` does.